Sky burial: Vultures

 The species contributing to the ritual are typically the Himalayan and griffon vultures.

 In places where there are several jhator offerings each day, the birds sometimes have to be coaxed to eat, which may be accomplished with a ritual dance.
-If a small number of vultures come down to eat, or if portions of the body are left over after the vultures fly away, or if the body is completely left untouched, it is considered to be a bad omen in Buddhist beliefs.
-In these cases, according to Buddhist belief, there are negative implications for the individual and/or the individual's family, such as the individual being buried having lived a bad life or accumulated bad karma throughout their lifetime and throughout their past lives, thus predetermining them to a bad rebirth.
+According to Buddhist belief, it is a bad omen if only a small number of vultures come down to eat, if portions of the body are left over after the vultures fly away, or if the body is completely left untouched.
+Such cases are believed to reflect badly upon the deceased, indicating that they may have lived a bad life or accumulated bad karma, thus predetermining them to a bad rebirth.

 In places where fewer bodies are offered, the vultures are more eager, and sometimes have to be fended off with sticks during the initial preparations.
 Often there is a limit to how many corpses can be consumed at a certain burial site, prompting lamas to find different areas.
-It is believed that if too many corpses are disposed in a certain burial site, ghosts may appear.
+It is believed that if too many corpses are disposed of in a certain burial site, ghosts may appear.

 Not only are vultures an important aspect to celestial burial but also to its habitat's ecology.
 They contribute to carcass removal and nutrient recycling, as they are scavengers of the land.
 Due to an alarming drop in their population, in 1988, the Law of the People's Republic of China on the Protection of Wildlife added certain species of vultures into the "rare" or "threatened" categories of their national list of protected wild animals.
-Local Chinese governments surrounding sky burial locations have established regulations to avoid disturbance of the vultures during these rituals, as well as to not allow individuals who have passed away due to infectious diseases or toxicosis from receiving a sky burial in order to prevent compromising the health of the vultures.
+Local Chinese governments surrounding sky burial locations have established regulations to avoid disturbance of the vultures during these rituals, as well as to not allow individuals who have died due to infectious diseases or toxicosis from receiving a sky burial to prevent compromising the health of the vultures.